slizb/beautiful-jekyll/_posts/2018-03-19-word-vectors.md

 * `vector(Einstein)` - `vector(scientist)` + `vector(Messi)` ≈ `vector(midfielder)`

 Needless-to-say, since 2013, many advancements have been made in the development of word vectors, and they have been ubiquitous with the latest research in NLP.
+Though it is also possible to train your own custom word vectors, in this post I will demo how you can use pre-trained vectors and still get meaningful results.

 ## Demo
 Here's a fun example from Kaggle datasets -[Women's E-Commerce Clothing Reviews.](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)This is a Women’s Clothing E-Commerce dataset revolving around the reviews written by customers.
 It spans over 20000 rows across 10 feature variables, including a free-form text review.